bdougall/TranQuality/README.md

 To see a high level overview of our findings from this project, please go to the [Google Slides Presentation](https://docs.google.com/presentation/d/1DtTs9N8rKzuyIbOM5BIr9Fj5rrlIxkeOUFAeWmrXhq4/edit?usp=sharing).
 A pdf copy with speaker notes is also included in this repo as `W266_TranQuality-presentation.pdf`.

 ## Dataset Creation <a name="dataset-creation"></a>
-* `paraphrase_wo_pb_dataset_creation.ipynb`: creates multilingual (w/o Pb) paraphrase training, validation, and test sets
+* `paraphrase_wo_pb_dataset_creation.ipynb`: creates multilingual paraphrase training, validation, and test sets without Punjabi records
-#### `paraphrase_wo_pb_dataset_creation.ipynb`

-Concatenates the Hindi, Tamil, and Malayalam training datasets from the Amrita paraphrase corpus to form 1 training data set, shuffling the training data so that multiple languages are present in each training batch.
-Randomly split the records in each of the Hindi, Tamil, and Malayalam test datasets into half, uses half of each language's test data to form 1 validation dataset, and uses the other half of each language's test dataset for the test dataset used to test paraphrase model final performance.

-#### `paraphrase_w_pb_dataset_creation.ipynb`

-Takes the Punjabi training and test datasets from the Amrita paraphrase corpus to create Punjabi training, validation, and test datasets, using the same procedure as in `paraphrase_wo_pb_dataset_creation.ipynb` to create the Punjabi validation and test datasets.
-Add the Punjabi training, validation, and test datasets to a copy of the paraphrase train, validation, and test datasets.
-Reshuffle the paraphrase training data so that the added Punjabi records are distributed throughout.
+* `paraphrase_w_pb_dataset_creation.ipynb`: updates the previously created paraphrase training, validation, and test sets by adding Punjabi records
+* `deduplicate_val_test.ipynb`: reforms the paraphrase validation and test sets after the existence of duplicate records were found

 ## Siamese Models <a name="siamese-models"></a>
 ### Model Notebooks <a name="siamese-model-notebooks"></a>
-#### `layernorm_3dense_Pb_Siamese_BCELogitLoss.ipynb`

-The best-performing Siamese neural network model, trained on Punjabi in addition to all of our languages of interest (Hindi, Tamil, and Malayalam).

-#### `layernorm_3dense_w_Pb_sep_models.ipynb`
+* `bestsnn_Pb.ipynb`: the best performing SNN, trained on Hindi, Tamil, Malayalam, and Punjabi

-An experiment creating two separate models, an Aryan-only model (trained on Hindi and Punjabi) and a Dravidian-only model (trained on Tamil and Malayalam).
-This notebook shows that accuracy is diminished for predicting the labels of Dravidian languages in a Dravidian-only model.
+* `snn_w_Pb_sep_models.ipynb`: create an Aryan-only model (Hindi and Punjabi) and a Dravidian-only model (Tamil and Malayalam); shows diminished Dravidian language accuracy

-#### `layernorm_woPb_Siamese_BCELogitLoss.ipynb`

-The original Siamese neural network model, trained on only our languages of interest (Hindi, Tamil, and Malayalam).
-This notebook shows slightly lower accuracy rates for Tamil and Malayalam compared to the model also trained on Punjabi (`layernorm_3dense_Pb_Siamese_BCELogitLoss.ipynb`)
+* `snn_woPb.ipynb`: the original SNN, trained on only Hindi, Tamil, and Malayalam

 ### Model Weights and Bias Checkpoints <a name="siamese-w-b"></a>
-#### `aryan_model_layernorm.pt`

-The Aryan-only model created in `layernorm_3dense_w_Pb_sep_models.ipynb`.

-#### `drav_model_layernorm.pt`

-The Dravidian-only model created in `layernorm_3dense_w_Pb_sep_models.ipynb`.

-#### `three_dense_model_wopb_layernorm.pt`

-The original model (not trained on Punjabi), created in `layernorm_woPb_Siamese_BCELogitLoss.ipynb`.

-#### `three_dense_w_punjabi_model_layernorm.pt`

-The best-performing model (trained on Punjabi in addition to Hindi, Tamil, and Malayalam), created in `layernorm_3dense_Pb_Siamese_BCELogitLoss.ipynb`.
+Contains the weights and biases for the SNN models created in `Model Notebooks`.

 ### Best Siamese Evaluation <a name="best-siamese-eval"></a>
-#### `layernorm_choose_best_record.ipynb`

-Finds the best-translation (IndicTrans vs MBart) for each target translation in each language (Hindi, Tamil, and Malayalam), as measured by a higher probability of paraphrase score.
-This notebook also contains the language-specific SacreBleu scores on the ensemble corpus obtained by filtering the translations for each target record to only retain the one with the highest paraphrase probability score.
+* `bestsnn_choose_best_record.ipynb`: finds the best-translation (IndicTrans vs MBart) for each target translation in each language (Hindi, Tamil, and Malayalam), as measured by the highest paraphrase probability assigned by the best SNN model; calculates language-specific SacreBleu scores on the ensemble corpus

-#### `layernorm_final_record_quality_eval.ipynb`

-Explores the cosine similarity between translation and target and edit distance between translation and target text for each language in our record-filtered corpus, as well as the solo translator translations.
+* `bestsnn_ensembletranslator_eval.ipynb`: explores the cosine similarity between translation and target and edit distance between translation and target text for each language in our record-filtered corpus, as well as the solo-translator translations.

-### `layernorm_model_mistakes.ipynb`

-Explores classification mistakes that the best-performing Siamese model made on the Amrita paraphrase test set created in `paraphrase_w_pb_dataset_creation.ipynb`.
+* `bestsnn_model_mistakes.ipynb`: analysis of best SNN model mistakes on paraphrase test set

-### `layernorm_siamese_bart_evaluation.ipynb`

-Assigns a paraphrase probability score to each record for each language in the corpus of MBart translations.
-In this notebook, we also find the cosine similarity score between each MBart record and its target text and calculate the rate of translations considered `not paraphrases of the target text (NP)`.

-### `layernorm_siamese_indictrans_evaluation.ipynb`

-Assigns a paraphrase probability score to each record for each language in the corpus of IndicTrans translations.
-In this notebook, we also find the cosine similarity score between each IndicTrans record and its target text and calculate the rate of translations considered `not paraphrases of the target text (NP)`.
+* `bestsnn_mbart_trans_eval.ipynb`: assigns a paraphrase probability score to each MBART translation using the best SNN
+* `bestsnn_indictrans_trans_eval.ipynb`: assigns a paraphrase probability to each IndicTrans translation using the best SNN